Ammar A. Malik

-Ammar A. Malik is the Director of EPoD Research.
-He leads research-policy engagements that derive actionable policy insights from rigorous research.
-He oversees EPoD’s labor market and education research portfolios in the Middle East, identifying and supporting opportunities for data and economic analysis to inform local policies that empower underrepresented groups and support social and economic development.
+Ammar A. Malik was the Director of EPoD Research.
+He lead research-policy engagements that derive actionable policy insights from rigorous research.
+He oversaw EPoD’s labor market and education research portfolios in the Middle East, identifying and supporting opportunities for data and economic analysis to inform local policies that empower underrepresented groups and support social and economic development.

 Before joining EPoD, he was Senior Research Associate at the Urban Institute in Washington DC, where he conceived, fundraised and led research programs on women’s economic empowerment and growth, the policy implications of forced displacement, and urban resilience building.
 He also previously worked at the World Bank, International Food Policy Research Institute, Pakistan’s National Disaster Management Authority and Standard Chartered Bank.